hashicorp/terraform-provider-google/website/docs/r/workstations_workstation_iam.html.markdown

 #     .github/CONTRIBUTING.md.
 #
 # ----------------------------------------------------------------------------
-subcategory: "Workstations"
+subcategory: "Cloud Workstations"
 description: |-
-  Collection of resources to manage IAM policy for Workstations Workstation
+  Collection of resources to manage IAM policy for Cloud Workstations Workstation
 ---

-# IAM policy for Workstations Workstation
+# IAM policy for Cloud Workstations Workstation
-Three different resources help you manage your IAM policy for Workstations Workstation.
+Three different resources help you manage your IAM policy for Cloud Workstations Workstation.
 Each of these resources serves a different use case:

 * `google_workstations_workstation_iam_policy`: Authoritative.
 Sets the IAM policy for the workstation and replaces any existing policy already attached.
 * `google_workstations_workstation_iam_binding`: Authoritative for a given role.
 Updates the IAM policy to grant a role to a list of members.
 Other roles within the IAM policy for the workstation are preserved.